 You need not concern yourself with how much you recover per day.
 The nature of placer mining is sporadic return, this is especially true when you're running a dredge.
 If you're moving gravel using a trommel and bucketloader your returns are based more on how much material you can move, but when you're dredging your returns are based on hitting streaks and pockets.
 Some days you may not recover enough to fill the bottom of a bottle, and then some days you may do great.
 Persistence is the key to dredging.
 A pennyweight a day adds up to pounds over a couple of summers.
 Just stick with it.

 On one small creek I was dredging a few years ago I was picking up about two pennyweight a day just cleaning off some exposed bedrock.
-I noticed whenever I ran into the old square nails I'd pick up gold, no nails, not gold.
+I noticed whenever I ran into the old square nails I'd pick up gold: no nails - no gold.
 Each day as I walked up to where I was dredging I passed a bedrock hump.
 A slight rise in the bedrock of a couple of inches and behind the hump I could see where rocks were hanging up.
 An ideal place for gold to catch.
 A few days later I moved the dredge down to the bedrock hump and immediately started hitting rusty nails throughout the material as I worked the nozzle towards bedrock.
 The drop behind the bedrock was more than I expected and I was confident when I hit bedrock I'd be in good gold.
 As I reached the bottom it was just littered with nails and metal, but no gold.
 I kept working the bedrock from bank to bank and still no gold.
 After a few hours of this I finally pulled the dredge and moved again.

 I couldn't have summed it up so simply.
 Sometimes there just isn't any gold there.
 The truth is no one can tell you what's going on under the water.
 You can make some educated guesses at it by trying to picture the river at full flood stage but at the end of the day gold is where you find it.